Teletubbies: Critical reception

 Common Sense Media's Emily Ashby found that "while the show's examples of cooperative play, wonder, and simple joys are gentle and pleasing, the creatures can still be a little grating to parents watching along."
 Caryn James of The New York Times stated in her review that the episodes "offer a genuinely appealing combination: cute and slightly surreal."
+Writing in Variety, critic Ray Richmond described the show as "plenty surrealistic, all right, and loaded with bizarre Peter Max-style imagery that perfectly matches the Stepford-like quartet of techno trolls" and "a little bit slow for anyone over the age of, say, 30 months," but noted that "It's sweet, it's innocent, it's wholesome."

 Upon the show's release, some critics feared that the characters' use of babbling in place of complete sentences would negatively affect young viewers' ability to communicate.
 The Daily Mirror reported in 1997 that many parents objected to its "goo-goo style" and "said the show was a bad influence on their children."
 Marina Krcmar, a professor of communication at the Wake Forest University, told interviewers in 2007 that "toddlers learn more from an adult speaker than they do from a program such as Teletubbies."
 However, Paul McCann of The Independent defended this aspect of the show, stating that "Teletubbies upsets those who automatically assume that progressive and creative learning is trendy nonsense.
 Those who believe that education should be strictly disciplined and functional, even when you're 18 months old.
 Thankfully Teletubbies isn't for them.
 It's for kids."

 The programme's magical event that features a cut-out lion chasing a cut-out bear was deemed inappropriate for children by parents for its unsettling tone, cinematography, and music.
 It was subsequently banned in several countries.
 A revised version of the sketch was aired several years later with adjusted editing and voice acting.

 Although the programme is aimed at children between the ages of one and four, it had a substantial cult following with older generations, mainly university and college students.
 The mixture of bright colours, unusual designs, repetitive non-verbal dialogue, ritualistic format, and occasional forays into physical comedy appealed to many who perceived the programme as having psychedelic qualities.
 Shortly after the premiere of the show, at Imperial College London, the campus activities calendar included airtimes and episode highlights.